 Such a suggestion corresponds to reality.
 Just as their owners, their pets are exposed to a variety of injuries.

 Injuries and traumas include fractures, joint trauma, dislocations, broken bones, sprains, ligament tears, or spinal injuries.

-In case if it is an acute lameness, make sure to give your dog a proper rest for 15 minutes.
-Try to track your dog with dog camera to prevent trauma again
+In case it is an acute lameness, make sure to give your dog a proper rest for 15 minutes.
+Try to track your dog with a dog camera to prevent trauma again